Logo

 • Authentication on iOS takes the user to a SafariViewController through the Google SDK.

-Configuring Android
+Android Configurations

 For Android, you will also need to generate a configuration file.
 This file is named google-services.json.
 Let's see what we need to do.